cncf/tag-app-delivery/operator-whitepaper/v1/Operator-WhitePaper_v1-0.md

 The kubebuilder framework leverages the `controller-runtime` library, that provides the Manager and Reconciler concepts, among others.

 The kubebuilder framework provides all the requisites for building the manager binary, the image of a container starting the manager, and the Kubernetes resources necessary for deploying this manager, including the `CustomResourceDefinition` resource defining your custom resource, a `Deployment` to deploy the manager, and RBAC rules for your operator to be able to access the Kubernetes API.

+Main advantages of using kubebuilder are:

+- Simplified development: Kubebuilder provides a framework and tooling to scaffold and automate much of the boilerplate code required for building Kubernetes controllers and API servers, allowing developers to focus on business logic.

+- Kubernetes-native: Kubebuilder is built on top of Kubernetes APIs and conventions, making it easier to develop controllers and APIs that integrate well with the Kubernetes ecosystem.

+- Reusability: Kubebuilder encourages the creation of reusable, composable controllers and APIs, which can be shared across different applications and projects.

+- Robustness: Kubebuilder generates code that adheres to best practices for building Kubernetes controllers and APIs, making it easier to build robust, production-grade applications.

+Main limitations:

+- Learning curve: Kubebuilder has a significant learning curve, especially for developers who are new to Kubernetes or the Go programming language.

+- Complexity: While Kubebuilder simplifies much of the development process, building Kubernetes controllers and APIs can still be a complex task, especially for large-scale or distributed applications.

+- Limited flexibility: Kubebuilder is opinionated about how Kubernetes controllers and APIs should be built, which can limit flexibility in certain cases.
+For example, it may not be suitable for building highly customized or specialized controllers.

 ### Metacontroller - Lightweight Kubernetes Controllers as a Service